Algorithms for Distance Problems in Continuous Graphs: Diameter in continuous graphs of bounded treewidth

 With this expression, it is clear we can obtain the result in $O(|E_B|\cdot k^4\cdot 2)$ additional time. \end{proof}

-\textbf{Remark:} We are aware that some log factors can be shaved off, and that for small $k$ one can improve the analysis slightly.
-However, we prefer to keep this high-level structure to keep it simpler, and parallel to the forthcoming computation of mean distance.
+\begin{remark*} We are aware that some log factor can be shaved off, and that for small $k$ one can improve the analysis slightly.
+However, we prefer to maintain this high-level structure to keep things simpler and parallel to the forthcoming computation of mean distance. \end{remark*}